13 Surprising Things You Can’t Leave Out of Your First Aid Kit

 If your child has been prescribed an EpiPen for food or insect allergies, you already know to carry it everywhere.
 But too many adults blow off carrying their own epinephrine devices.
 Not having that EpiPen or Auvi-Q in your travel medical kit can be a fatal mistake.
 "These can be life-saving in case of an acute allergic reaction, especially when traveling," Dr. Platt says.
 Remember, in a severe allergic reaction, your immune system overreacts and can quickly send the body into shock, which is a life-threatening situation.
 That's why it's essential to administer epinephrine early.
 Make sure to avoid the common first aid mistakes that are more dangerous than you realize.

 Deaths from opioids are at a record high.
-In 2016, more than 42,000 people died of opioid-related overdoses, according to government data—and other studies suggest that statistic is underestimating the numbers.
+According to the latest available data by the U.S. Department of Health and Human Services, more than 47,000 people died of opioid-related overdoses.
 Dr. Platt wishes everyone kept Naloxone—an emergency med that reverses an overdose of opioids—in their first aid kits.
-“This can save a life in the case of an accidental overdose,” says Dr. Platt.
-It comes as an injection or as the nasal spray Narcan, and it’s available over-the-counter in many states.
+"This can save a life in the case of an accidental overdose," says Dr. Platt.
+It comes as an injection or as the nasal spray Narcan, and it's available over-the-counter in many states.

 A credit card